 Based on evidence gathered in Cannatrack, we believe that the cannabis market hasn’t attracted new consumers for a few key reasons:

 - Cannabis was effectively decriminalized for a long time before legalization.
-Minimal legal, moral, and logistical barriers were not keeping people out of the market in a real way.
+The legal and mental barriers were not keeping people out of the market in a real way.

 - Black market cannabis has a robust supply chain like the legal market, with availability online, through storefronts that are almost indistinguishable from legal stores, and the traditional “I’ve got a guy”.